PedroErnst/SuiteCRMIconizer/README.md

 First place the icon to be added to the library in the images/input folder.
 It should be 30x30 pixels and either .gif or .png format.

-`php iconizer add-icon <Icon Name>`
+`php iconizer add-icon <Icon Name 1> <Icon Name 2>`

 - Icon Name: The name of the file you intend to add, including the extension.
+You can pass multiple files separated by spaces.

 Once the import has concluded successfully, you may do a pull request to make your icon available through this repository.